-Under the prior executive branch patent policy, which Bayh-Dole apparently (it’s not clear–at least the law is consistently muddy) superseded, a contractor obtained only “principal rights” to a patent on an invention made with federal support, and the government did not have to “march-in” based on some failing of the contractor with regard to making an invention available for public benefit.
+Under the prior executive branch patent policy, which Bayh-Dole apparently (it’s not clear–at least the law is consistently muddy) superseded, federal agencies were directed to contract so that a qualifying contractor obtained only “principal rights” to a patent on an invention made with federal support, and the government did not have to “march-in” based on some failing of the contractor with regard to making an invention available for public benefit.
 If the government created a regulation that required the public to use the invention, then the government could require non-exclusive licensing.
 Didn’t matter what the patent owner had done, was doing, or was hoping to do.
 The patent owner never had such rights that when the government took action, the patent owner’s private rights were diminished.
 The patent owner simply had room to operate pending government actions that might limit that room.
 Bayh-Dole, of course, replaced this way of viewing patents on inventions made with government support with the idea that the contractors could own and if the government “marched-in” it was something of an eminent domain action rather than calling in the option that one always had or acting to remedy a breach of the patent rights clause in the federal funding agreement.
 Bayh-Dole is set up to prevent march-in.
 March-in is a dead end, by design and in practice both.

 But the government license is entirely separate and has nothing to do with march-in, availability, reasonable terms.
 Nada.
 The government license is an outright grant made by each owner of a patent on a “subject invention”–an invention made with federal support under a research contract.
 The government can exercise its license in any way it pleases, for any purpose within the scope of the license–“for or on behalf of the United States.”
 That is, if the federal government or a state or a municipal government has authority to do something (say, pay for health benefits), then the license extends to that doing, and to anyone who provides services to that doing, to “practice and have practiced.”